Home » Admissions & Financial Aid » Financial Aid » Financial Aid FAQs

 In order to maintain eligibility for financial aid, you must make satisfactory academic progress.
 SAP is based on your GPA, credits attempted, the amount of remedial courses you have taken, and the time it takes you to complete your degree.
 SAP calculations are run a on a yearly basis, and students who fail for one or more of the above reasons will be coded as Unsatisfactory Academic Progress (USAP).
 They will no longer be eligible for federal aid.
 Even if a student takes a hiatus from their education, when they return they are still considered USAP.
 Students may appeal the USAP status in order to be eligible for aid again, but placing an appeal does not guarantee that aid will be awarded.

 Please note: 30 remedial credits are allowed for each student.
-ESL courses are not considered remedial
+ESL and Vocational studies courses are not considered toward the remedial credit counter but will be factored in all other portions of the SAP policies.

 Camden County College offers a tuition waiver program (TUWA) for students receiving unemployment benefits through the county.
 The TUWA covers the cost of tuition only; you will be responsible for books, fees, and any other costs incurred.
 In order to be eligible for the TUWA, you must have a referral form from the New Jersey Division of Unemployment Services.
 You also must have filed a FAFSA, and completed your financial aid file at CCC.
 Students may only use the TUWA to register the day before classes are scheduled to begin.
 Early registration is prohibited.

 Yes, if your financial aid award is more than the cost of your tuition and fees, you will be eligible for a book voucher.
 The book voucher will be available to you the day after you have been awarded your financial aid, and you registered for classes.
-They are only available for a limited amount of time each semester, check with the financial aid office for dates.
-Use your ID card to purchase books with the book voucher.
+They are only available for a limited amount of time each semester, usually beginning two weeks before the start of the semester and ending October 1st for the Fall semester; March 1st for the Spring semester; and July 1st for the Summer semester or your refund being issued whichever comes first.

 FAFSA applications nationwide are selected by the Federal Government for verification.
 Although the Financial Aid office has no say in who is selected, we are required by federal law to complete verification on any file that has been selected before any aid can be awarded.

 The verification process can take up to 30 days once you have submitted all requested documents to the Financial Aid Office.
 Sometimes additional documents may also be needed, depending on the complexity of students' individual financial situations.
 This may add on additional time in completing the process.
-Check your WebAdvisor and your mail frequently.
+Check Self Service and your mail frequently.
 We will notify you of any missing documents, or of your award.

 According to statute, the penalty for fraud may be a fine of up to $20,000, prison time, or both.